Vintage Lens - Modern Optics

 Mandler @ f8

 Mid-frame, the gap widens.
-The Mandler is not very sharp.
+The Mandler is not as sharp.
+There’s a muddiness in the details.

 Edge of Frame Crop @ f8 - Distant Subject